 Iconic Midtown luxury with Black ownership ties

-Overlooking Times Square, The Knickerbocker is one of Manhattan’s most recognizable hotels.
-Known for its storied past and elegant modern revival, the property is connected to Black ownership through hospitality investment leadership, making it a notable inclusion for travelers seeking upscale accommodations while supporting diversity in hotel ownership.
+Overlooking Times Square, The Knickerbocker Hotel stands as one of Manhattan’s most iconic luxury hotels, celebrated for its rich history and refined modern revival.
+The property is connected to Black ownership through RLJ Lodging Trust, a Black-founded hospitality investment firm led by Robert L. Johnson, making it a meaningful choice for travelers seeking upscale accommodations while supporting diversity in hotel ownership.

 –BOOK